aws-samples/nacos-adapter-demo-on-aws-lambda/README.md

 - `AWS_LAMBDA_NACOS_ADAPTER_SYNC_COOLDOWN_MS`
   - The cooldown in milliseconds before the adapter refresh the configuration again for synchronous update.
   - This should be no less than `AWS_LAMBDA_NACOS_ADAPTER_COOLDOWN_MS`.
   - Default: `0`.
+- `AWS_LAMBDA_NACOS_ADAPTER_SYNC_WAIT_MS`
+  - The time in milliseconds that the adapter waits for the handler function to apply the updated configuration, before invoking the handler function.
+  - Default: `0`.

 ### Misc